fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/chapter1.md

 Total training time: 8.78s
 ```

-Your results will vary depending on your hardware, but you should see similar loss and accuracy values.

-This gives us a reference point.
-The same model architecture is used in the distributed version for a fair comparison.
+Your exact results will vary depending on your hardware, but the loss and accuracy values should be similar.
+This baseline gives us a reference point—we'll use the same model architecture in the distributed version for a fair comparison.

+>NOTES: **ResNet18** and **FashionMNIST**

+ResNet18 from torchvision is designed for 3-channel RGB images, but FashionMNIST uses 1-channel grayscale images.
+To adapt ResNet18 for FashionMNIST, we modify two layers: (1) Replace the first convolutional layer to accept 1 input channel instead of 3: `model.conv1 = nn.Conv2d(1, 64, kernel_size=7, stride=2, padding=3, bias=False)`.
+(2) Replace the final fully connected layer to output 10 classes for FashionMNIST: `model.fc = nn.Linear(model.fc.in_features, 10)`.
+These minimal changes allow ResNet18 to process FashionMNIST's grayscale images while preserving the rest of the architecture's proven design.

+>NOTEE

 ### Multi-GPU Distributed Training